Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Dwarven Temple (graphics by Jinn).
 - Added Teuton Temple (graphics by Jinn).
+- Temples regenerate the health of nearby organic units.

 * Editor
 - Building graphics can now be used for custom units/buildings in the editor.